💎

 About Tiger's Eye

-Tiger's Eye is a chatoyant gemstone that is typically a metamorphic rock with a golden to red-brown color and a silky luster.
-It is a member of the quartz group and is a classic example of a pseudomorph—a mineral that has replaced another while keeping the original's form.
-In this case, quartz has replaced the fibrous mineral crocidolite (blue asbestos).
+Tiger’s Eye is a chatoyant gemstone with a golden to red-brown color and a distinctive silky luster.
+It is a member of the quartz group and is a classic example of a pseudomorph — a mineral that has replaced another while retaining the original’s physical form.
+In this case, quartz has replaced the fibrous amphibole mineral crocidolite (blue asbestos), preserving its parallel fibrous structure in silica and iron oxide.
+The result is one of nature’s most mesmerizing optical effects: a flowing band of bright light that moves like a cat’s eye as the stone is turned.

 Formation & Geology